-Children’s Home Society of South Dakota is committed to helping mitigate the risk of COVID-19 spreading and to keep all of our children, families, and employees as healthy as possible.
-CHS has implemented our Pandemic Preparedness Plan and are following that plan along with guidance from our Medical Directors and various partners, including the State of SD and the CDC.
+Children’s Home Society of South Dakota is committed to helping mitigate the risk of the spread of COVID-19 and to keep our children, families, and employees as healthy as possible.
+CHS has implemented our Pandemic Preparedness Plan and is following that plan along with guidance from our Medical Directors and various partners, including the State of SD and the CDC.

-These policies are in place until March 28; however, we will continue to reassess the situation as more information about COVID-19 becomes available and any additional recommendations that will help mitigate the spread of the virus are made.
+These policies are in place until October 26.
+However, we will continue to reassess the situation as additional recommendations are made that will help mitigate the spread of the virus.

-- Children placed at Children’s Home Society will not be allowed to leave Children’s Home Society with the exception for essential medical appointments and will not be able to receive visitors.
+- Children placed at Children’s Home Society will not be allowed to leave Children’s Home Society, with the exception of essential medical appointments and critical visits.

-- Until further notice, family members or other guests may not visit; however communication via phone calls are highly encouraged.
+- Until further notice, family members or other guests may not visit; however, communication via phone calls is highly encouraged.

-- There will be no family therapy; no Big Buddy, School Buddy, or Surrogate Parent visits; no attorney of CASA visits; and no social worker visits from DSS.
+- There will be no family therapy; no Big Buddy, School Buddy, or Surrogate Parent visits; no attorney or CASA visits; and no social worker visits from DSS.